raspi0124/Japanese-font-for-TinyMCE/readme.txt

 <a href="http://jikasei.me/font/rounded-mplus/">自家製 Rounded M+</a><br><br>
 <br>
 Development for this plugin takes place at GitHub.
 To report bugs or feature requests, please use <a href="https://github.com/raspi0124/Japanese-font-for-TinyMCE">Github</a> issues.

 == Installation ==
 Same as other plugins.

+== Frequently Asked Questions ==
+Q ;The plugin does not work
+A ;Please report it at github issue page.

 == Changelog ==
 Version beta-1 ;First release